-Annette drives the success of the collaborative activities of the Global Coffee Platform (GCP) and oversees the regional teams in the various coffee producing countries.
+Annette drives the success of the collaborative activities of the Global Coffee Platform (GCP) and oversees the regional teams in the various coffee producing countries As Interim Executive Director, she now oversees the day-to-day management and strategic direction of the GCP.
 Annette has more than 10 years of experience in the international coffee sector and in the field of development cooperation, including corporate sustainability, public-private partnerships, voluntary standards development and capacity building.

 Having joined the 4C Association during its project phase in 2004, Annette has worked and lived in Africa, Latin America and South East Asia building up the 4C Association’s network, structures and services at origin.

 Annette graduated in Economics, Political Science and Latin American studies from the University of Cologne (Germany) and Tucuman (Argentina).
 She speaks German, English, Spanish, Portuguese and French and is now based in Bonn, Germany.